suho/BluffXcodes/README.md

 The tool will automatically:

-1. Detect your installed Xcode versions
+1. Detect your installed Xcode versions.
-2. Create necessary symbolic links to enable compatibility
+2. Update the bundle version to enable compatibility for the selected Xcode.
-3. Display the results of the operation
+3. Display the results of the operation and open the selected Xcode version.

+From this point on, you can use the selected Xcode as normal (e.g., open it from the dock, Spotlight, etc.).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (git checkout -b feature/AmazingFeature)
-3. Commit your changes (git commit -m 'Add some AmazingFeature')
-4. Push to the branch (git push origin feature/AmazingFeature)
-5. Open a Pull Request

 ## Credits
 - Inspired by discussions in the [iOS Developers Slack](https://ios-developers.slack.com/) community.